replicatedhq/replicated-docs/docs/reference/replicated-sdk-apis.md

 }
 ```

-### GET application updates
+### GET /app/updates

-List details about the releases that are available for an application instance, including the version label, created timestamp, and release notes for the releases available for update.
+List details about the releases that are available to an application instance for upgrade, including the version label, created timestamp, and release notes.

 ```
 /api/v1/app/updates